kechcole/Blog-App/README.md

 The above function needs to be mapped to a url path for it to be executed via a call.
 This is achieved by simply creating a url python file inside the blog application, this is specific to the blog application.

-The above must also be routed in the root directory url file, import include and add a path that references url file in the blog_app application.
+This function is to be routed in the root directory url file by importing include and then adding a path that references url file in the blog_app application.

 ```python
 from django.urls import path, include